You're staring at a recipe that calls for 3 quarts of chicken broth. Plus, your measuring cup only shows cups. Now what?

 The 1-Cup Measure Method

 Only have a 1-cup dry measure?
-Consider this: works fine for liquids too.
-Because of that, just fill it 12 times.
+That's why works fine for liquids too.
+Day to day, just fill it 12 times.
 Slowly.
-Day to day, with a spoon if the liquid is hot.
+On top of that, with a spoon if the liquid is hot.
 It's tedious but accurate.

 The Container You Already Have

 A standard Mason jar (wide mouth, quart size) holds exactly 1 quart — 4 cups — to the shoulder.
 Three jars = 3 quarts.
-But a 32-ounce yogurt tub?
-In practice, one quart.
-Still, a half-gallon milk jug?
-On the flip side, two quarts.
+A 32-ounce yogurt tub?
+One quart.
+A half-gallon milk jug?
+Two quarts.
 Look around your kitchen before you dirty a measuring cup.

 The Scale Method (If You Want Precision)